The web hosting companies mentioned on this page are paying sponsors of this web site.

 Getting your own domain name and starting a web site is one of the best choices you might make in your life.
 It certainly was for me.

-If I could predict the winner of best hosting for 2012, I'm sure it'd be iPage.
+If I could predict the best hosts of the year, I'm sure one would be iPage.

 1&1 Hosting is also a top ranking hosting company.
 It's really easy to set up, speedy, and after all that, it's fun.
 The daily stats are great.
 The only thing I have to say negatively about them is that the webmail client is good, but can get better.
 When you visit their site, select Linux hosting (it's the most secure and it works with your computer even if its Windows or Mac)